San Diego State ousts top seed Alabama from March Madness

 Trammell scored 21 points while Miller, whose outstanding season was marred by off-the-court complications, was held to nine points on 3-of-19 shooting and had six turnovers.

-The fifth-seeded Aztecs (30-6) will face sixth-seeded Creighton on Sunday in the West Region final.
+The fifth-seeded Aztecs (30-6) will face sixth-seeded Creighton on Sunday in the South Region final.
 Each program is seeking its first Final Four appearance.

 Roughly 30 minutes after Alabama fell, the tournament’s final remaining No. 1 seed, Houston, lost 89-75 to Miami, leaving March Madness without a single top seed among its final eight teams for the first time since seeding began in 1979.
 The other top seeds, Purdue and Kansas, lost during the tournament’s opening weekend.